 The utility closet isn’t a “junk drawer”

 By organizing and maximizing your utility closet, you’ll find that much more than the broom and vacuum cleaner can live happily in the space, even if it’s small.
-If you limit this closet to cleaning and household supplies, you’ll always be able to find what you need, like light bulbs, extension cords, batteries and hand tools.
+If you have a bulky old-fashioned vacuum you might find it worthwhile upgrading your vacuum to a more space conservative model to save as much space as possible.
+You can see a vacuum review site here as a starting point to get an idea of how the different makes and models on the market can benefit you.
+It would also be worth looking at other review sites too to ensure you are certain on which model will suit you best.
+Hopefully, you’ll find that if you limit this closet to cleaning and household supplies, you’ll always be able to find what you need, like light bulbs, extension cords, batteries and hand tools.

 - Claim space for large items, like canister vacuum cleaner or floor polisher, with a bin for nozzles and attachments